Juventus are reportedly set to send Gonzalo Higuain and Daniele Rugani to Roma on loan this season for a combined fee of €14m.

 Both could have an obligation to join on a permanent basis at the end of the campaign, and so it remains to be seen if the touted meeting on Tuesday brings a close to talks to wrap up a deal.

-It would be a double boost for Roma boss Daniel Fonseca as he looks to continue to stamp his mark on the squad ahead of the new season as he hopes to guide the Italian giants back into the top four.
+It would be a double boost for Roma boss Paulo Fonseca as he looks to continue to stamp his mark on the squad ahead of the new season as he hopes to guide the Italian giants back into the top four.

 As for Juve, it allows them to trim the squad and offload players deemed surplus to requirements, while perhaps even making space in the squad and funds available to continue to strengthen Sarri’s options.